john-forrest/aws-get-started-terraform/4-create-elastic-ip/README.md

 			- "Associate"

 The terraform pulls in the id of the pizza-og instance from the backend state and then just creates the Elastic IP to go with it.
-Note it might have been tempting to add
+Note it might have been tempting to add this to the pizza-og config, but that means that if we destroy pizza-og we also destroy the EIP.

+To support this we again need:

 	export TF_VAR_applications_remote_state=APPLICATIONS_S3_BUCKET
 	export TF_VAR_remote_state_region=REMOTE_STATE_REGION